Redmare

 Redmare (stylized in all caps) was the second concert tour headlined by South Korean girl group Red Velvet, in support of their second special extended play Summer Magic (2018).
-The tour began in August 4, 2018, in Seoul, two days prior the release of Summer Magic, consisting of 19 shows.
+The tour began on August 4, 2018, in Seoul, two days prior the release of Summer Magic, consisting of 19 shows.
 It was the group's first North American concert tour, with eight shows in the United States and Canada.

 Background and development

 The tour was officially announced in July 2018 with tickets going on sale on July 5, 2018.
 The tour began in Seoul's SK Olympic Handball Gymnasium on August 4, 2018.
 Tamar Herman from Billboard described the Newark, New Jersey concert as focusing on their "...vibrant brand of poppish "red" songs."

 Concert synopsis

 Under the concept of "theme park", the concert will consist of five sections, ranging from fantasy adventure to Amazon, parades, horror adventure, and the real world.
 The shows on the Redmare featured a nearly identical set list.
 The concert began with Red Velvet breaking through a red curtain on the center stage, which subsequently served as the backdrop to the performance of "Russian Roulette".
 The group then performed "Power Up", which was yet to be released that same day as the concert.
 For the follow-up performance of "#Cookie Jar", the group sang the song for the first time in South Korea where they showed off its fast tempo and choreography.
 The group proceeded with a remix version of "My Second Date", during which Red Velvet performed a dance performance.
 After the performance of "Mosquito", the group performed "Look" as an end to the fantasy adventure theme.

 The show continued with "Mr. E", during which the group wore different colors of costumes as Red Velvet are dressed like a rabbit, a bear, a puppy, a chick, and a unicorn.
 The song was used as the opening for the Amazon concept.
 After the song ended, the group performed "Zoo", which was followed by "Happiness" and "Hit the Drum".
 The group performed "Lucky Girl", as an opening for the parade concept.
 After "Lucky Girl", the group performed "Bad Dracula" and "All Right" while each member was standing on a moving platform moving toward the fans.
 The group proceeded with "Blue Lemonade", "About Love", and "Moonlight Melody", to wrap-up the parade concept.

 For the performance of "Bad Boy" and "Peek-A-Boo", the group dressed in black-colored clothes.
 The songs performed were the opening tracks of the horror adventure concept.
 The group then performed a remix version of "Dumb Dumb", with a robot dance performance.
 Afterward, the group performed their hit single "Red Flavor".
 The group followed with "Rookie" as an end to horror adventure theme.
 The show concluded with "Ice Cream Cake" and "Day 1", during which the songs were performed for the encore stage.